UMD: A Globally Connected University

-Does the new Public Charge rule restrict access to testing, screen and treatment of COVID-19?
+Does the new Public Charge rule restrict access to testing, screening and treatment of COVID-19?

 Recently USCIS updated rules regarding public charge.
 Please be aware the new Public Charge rule does not restrict access to testing, screening or treatment of communicable diseases, including COVID-19.
 The announcement can be found here.